muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Syntax_Plain_Text.md

     Pair            | (...:...) without any comma
     Tuple           | () or (...) with >= 1 comma
     Lot             | only {} or {...} without mandatory prefix
+    Fraction        | leading 0..9 with at least 1 of ./*^ and no 0L or 0xy prefix
+    locationals     | prefix 0L
     Interval        | only [] or [...] without mandatory prefix
 ```